philly88r/serp-analyzer/README.md

 # SERP Analyzer

-A powerful tool for analyzing Google search results using Crawl4AI.
-This tool fetches the top search results for a query, extracts SEO data, and analyzes page content.
+A powerful tool for analyzing Google search results using Crawl4AI and Oxylabs integration.
+This tool fetches the top search results for a query, extracts SEO data, and analyzes page content while bypassing anti-bot measures.

 ## Features